TikTok Green Goddess Salad (Baked by Melissa)

 - 1/3 cup nutritional yeast See Note 1

-- 1 tsp sea salt or Himalayan pink salt
+- 1 tsp. sea salt or Himalayan pink salt more to taste

 Instructions

 - Make the dressing: In a food processor or large blender combine all dressing ingredients.
-If using a blender, add liquid ingredients first to make sure everything gets properly blended.
+If using a blender, add liquid ingredients first (lemon juice, olive oil, and vinegar) to make sure everything gets properly blended.
 Blend for 30-45 seconds until dressing is creamy and well blended.
 Set aside.

 Oh wow!
 I didn’t expect something as simple as a green salad to be so flavorful!
 I was pleasantly surprised!